 Patients taking part in SUNFISH and FIREFISH have the opportunity to enter an open-label extension study in which they all will receive Evrysdi.

 An open-label Phase 2 trial called JEWELFISH (NCT03032172) is evaluating Evrysdi’s safety and tolerability in a broad range of SMA patients, ages 6 months to 60 years, all previously treated with another SMA-targeted therapy, including Spinraza and Zolgensma.
-The study has enrolled about 180 people with SMA types 1, 2, and 3 at sites in the U.S., the U.K., and Europe.
+The study enrolled about 180 people with SMA types 1, 2, and 3 at sites in the U.S., the U.K., and Europe.
 All are receiving Evrysdi once a day for 24 months.
 After this time, they also may enroll in the extension study.
 JEWELFISH’s primary goals are safety, measured by the percentage of adverse or serious side effects, evidence of new or worsening symptoms, and measures of blood markers including treatment concentrations.
+Researchers expect to conclude JEWELFISH in January 2025.

 This study is due to conclude in March 2026.

-Roche has filed applications for risdiplam, Evrysdi’s investigational compound name, in 16 international markets.
-These are Australia, Chile, India, Indonesia, Israel, Japan, Kuwait, Macedonia, Malaysia, Russia, Singapore, South Korea, Taiwan, Thailand, Ukraine, and the United Arab Emirates.
-The application is under review in Canada, China, the EU, and Switzerland.
+Roche has filed applications for risdiplam, Evrysdi’s investigational compound name, in 15 international markets.
+These are Australia, India, Indonesia, Israel, Japan, Kuwait, Macedonia, Malaysia, Russia, Singapore, Taiwan, Thailand, and the United Arab Emirates.
+The application is under review in China and Switzerland.

 SMA News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified healthcare providers with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.